thely/sficta/_pieces/04-unison.md

 Ensemble members do not need to start perfectly on time with the Driver, and in most cases shouldn't.

-The **rituals** in this section should be brief every time they occur.
+The **rituals** in this section should be brief every time they occur, and don't need to relate to the ritual you were doing before.
 Whatever pattern length you choose, aim to repeat your pattern about five times before returning to the unison.
+The *only* added restriction is that any pitches must be the **unison** pitch you started on.
 If the pitch changes while you're mid-ritual, play out your repeats before rejoining the new pitch.
 As these have a shorter lifespan, changes you make while **perfect**ing can be as drastic as you like.

 ---

 ### progression

-<span class="time">5'00"</span>
+<span class="time">6'00"</span>
 Each pitch should start out lasting about 15" or so: slightly, awkwardly too long.
 Pitches can be transposed up or down an octave by non-Driver performers.

-<span class="time">6'00"</span>
+<span class="time">7'00"</span>
-Pitch lengths shorten (about 10"), and **rituals** are incorporated.
+Pitch lengths should be around 8", and **rituals** are incorporated.
 As pitch lengths get shorter, the Driver should get quieter, while the rest of the ensemble gets louder.

-<span class="time">6'45"</span>
+<span class="time">7'45"</span>
-Pitch lengths shorten to 5".
+Pitch lengths shorten to 2".
 The ensemble should barely be able to hear the Driver, if at all.
 During rituals, the ensemble should liberally attempt to **remember**, which should leave occasional gaps for the Driver to eke through.

 <div class="arc-block">
 	<div class="arc-inner arc-gradient">
-		<p class="start">5'00"</p>
+		<p class="start">6'00"</p>
-		<p>8'00"</p>
+		<p>8'30"</p>
 	</div>
 	<div class="arc-inner arc-text">
 		<p class="start">15"/pitch<br />no rituals<br />all <em>mf</em></p>
-		<p>5"/pitch<br />rituals w/remember<br />drv <em>ppp</em>, ens <em>fff</em></p>
+		<p>2"/pitch<br />rituals w/remember<br />drv <em>ppp</em>, ens <em>fff</em></p>
 	</div>
 </div>